shinzo-labs/.github/profile/README.md

 # Shinzo Labs
-Building Shinzo, the next-gen platform for enterprise blockchain operations.
+Building the interface layer for Web3.